-The following criteria will apply to all students returning to North American University after serving at least one regular semester on academic suspension:
+The following criteria will apply to all students returning to NAU after being suspended for at least one regular semester:

-1. Suspended students will be re-enrolled or readmitted on probationary status and are expected to maintain satisfactory academic progress in the subsequent semester.

-- 2. Suspended students may be re-enrolled or readmitted only once. - 3.
-Should a student who has been reinstated be suspended a second time from North American University, s/he may not be eligible to return to NAU until such time as s/he has demonstrated, by attending another institution, the ability to succeed academically by raising his/her CGPA to meet minimum requirement.
+- 1. Suspended students will return to NAU on either SAP Probation or SAP Extended Enrollment status and are expected to maintain satisfactory academic progress at the close of the semester. - 2.
+Should those students fail to meet SAP standards and are suspended a second time from NAU, they may not be eligible to return to NAU until such time as they have demonstrated, by attending another institution, the ability to succeed academically.